-For most pupils the expected first day of attendance is the first day of the school year.
+For most pupils, the expected first day of attendance is the first day of the school year.
 Every amendment made to the admission register and the attendance register must include: the original entry; the amended entry; the reason for the amendment; the date on which the amendment was made; and the name and position of the person who made the amendment.

-For further information on 'School attendance; Guidance for maintained schools, academies, independent schools and local authorities 'visit:
+Please see the 'working together to improve attendance' document for further information on 'School attendance; Guidance for maintained schools, academies, independent schools and local authorities '.
+This can be accessed using the following link: